Alert Circle Icon

 • Patients who have not responded to other treatments like physical therapy, medications, injections, activity modification, or other surgical procedures.

-Physical therapy is sometimes, but not always, part of the recovery after hip replacement.
-Occasionally this will be started at your home in the first few days after surgery.
-Most (but not all) patients will do outpatient physical therapy at one of our physical therapy locations or another facility of their choosing for a few weeks after surgery.
+Physical Therapy: Physical therapy is often, but not always, part of the recovery after hip replacement.
+This is typically started in your home shortly after the surgery.
+Most but not all patients will do outpatient physical therapy for a few weeks after surgery.

 Physicians